top of page

 Safety & Important Considerations

-• Avoid if you’re allergic to NSAIDs or taking anticoagulants (unless advised)
+• Avoid If Allergic: Do not use if you’re allergic to NSAIDs or taking anticoagulants (unless advised).

-• Stop immediately if redness or burning develops
+• Stop Immediately: If redness or burning develops, discontinue use.

 Where Night Wraps Fit In

-Night wraps offer short-term symptom relief, but do not replace:
+Night wraps offer short-term symptom relief, but they do not replace:

 Use night wraps to settle symptoms, then use rehab to fix the cause.